-Having a first degree in Economics and working within the field of occupational psychology, Heather has a particular interest in the work that spans both disciplines and in particular the work of Richard Layard and the team at action for happiness and NEF.
+Having a first degree in Economics and working within the field of occupational psychology, Heather has a particular interest in the work that spans both disciplines- behavioural sciences- and in particular the work of Paul Dolan, Richard Layard, and the team at action for happiness and NEF.

-Wellbeing at a personal, organisational and societal level is also key to her work and she has been exploring the work of the Government commissioned foresight project around developing mental capital and wellbeing.
-To find out more about the project and its aims attached is the Mental capital and wellbeing executive summary paper.
+Wellbeing at a personal, organisational and societal level is also key to her work and she has kept up to date with the work of the Government commissioned foresight project around developing mental capital and wellbeing as well as a raft of releases from the BPS and Government and others around wellbeing.

 Heather is particularly interested in working with those that help others to prevent burnout.
 She is particularly influenced and inspired by the work being undertaken into love, empathy and compassion by Paul Gilbert, Tania Singer, Barbara Fredrickson, Matthieu Ricard, Kristin Neff and Sharon Salzberg.